mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Colorize Mask
 -------------

 So, this is a bit of an odd one.
-In the original tutorial, you'll see I'm suggesting using G'Mic, but that was a few years ago, and g'mic is a little unstable on windows.
+In the original tutorial, you'll see I'm suggesting using G'Mic, but that was a few years ago, and G'Mic is a little unstable on windows.
 Therefore, the Krita developers have been attempting to make an internal tool doing the same.

 It is disabled in 3.1, but if you use 4.0 or later, it is in the toolbox.
 Check the Colorize Mask for more information.